Huxley-Brown/Project-Setup-MCP/system-prompt.md

 # Task <index>: <Task Title>

 ## Description
 Explain the goal of this task and why it matters.
+Include assumptions, constraints, and pitfalls.

 ## Implementation Example
+Provide concrete, runnable examples (commands or code).
+Use realistic placeholders.
 ~~~bash
 # Commands or code
 ~~~